Norton Buffalo: Career

 Buffalo was legendary among harpists (harmonicists) for his solo on Bonnie Raitt's treatment of Del Shannon's "Runaway", in which he switches quickly between four different harps (F, E♭, D♭, and C) to play across the chord changes in the song (Cm, B♭, A♭, G).
 An example of Buffalo's solo on "Runaway" can be seen on Bonnie Raitt's portion of the "Midnight Special" TV program broadcast on June 10, 1977, entitled "Little Feat and Friends."

 Buffalo also appeared in and worked on several films.
 He did a cameo appearance in the rock movie, The Rose starring Bette Midler, where he was a member of the band (on harmonica and trombone) and spoke a line or two.
 He had another cameo in Michael Cimino's 1979 film Heaven's Gate starring Kris Kristofferson, Christopher Walken, Sam Waterston and Jeff Bridges.
 He also co-wrote the music for the films Stacy's Knights, and Eddie Macon's Run with guitarist Mike Hinton.

 Norton performed and recorded as a member of The Steve Miller Band for over 32 years.
 He often performed and recorded music as a session musician, and appeared on 180 albums.
 A cover of Buffalo's song Ain't No Bread in the Breadbox was in heavy rotation at Jerry Garcia Band concerts from 1991 until Jerry Garcia's death in 1995, and appeared on the live release Shining Star.
-Norton continued to tour with The Steve Miller Band thru early 2009, including a show on Maui, with recognizable harmonies & harmonica.
+Norton continued to tour with The Steve Miller Band through early 2009, including a show on Maui, with recognizable harmonies and harmonica.

 On September 2, 2009, Buffalo was diagnosed with stage four adenocarcinoma of the lower right lobe of the lung.
 The next day, he found out that it had spread to his brain.
 Norton retired to his home in Paradise, California, where he sought treatment at Feather River Hospital and died there on October 30, 2009.

 As a benefit for the Buffalo family, friends of Buffalo threw "A Celebration of Life: Tribute To Norton Buffalo" at the Fox Theater in Oakland, California, on January 22 and 23, 2010.
 Headlined by the Steve Miller Band, the event honored his life and career.
 Other acts and performers included The Doobie Brothers, Bonnie Raitt, George Thorogood, Roy Rogers, Maria Muldaur, Elvin Bishop, Charlie Musselwhite, Carlos Reyes and the Norton Buffalo Band.